 Establish and Office of Integration and Equity: Empowered to develop, implement, and enforce a long term school desegregation and integration strategy.

 Conduct a Citywide Equity Assessment of districts and zones, choice and finance policies, curriculum, staffing, and discipline.

-You can help us realize these demands.
+You can help us realize school integration.
 Click below to find out how you can get started.